ursi-2020/crm/docs/api.md

 The CRM home page contains following elements :
 - A table of all clients registered in the data base
-- Link 'Importer clients' alowing go to page for adding clients
+- Link 'Importer clients' allowing go to page for adding clients

 **Service name** : `crm`